 Wishing for more affordability and room to run for their son - and themselves - they moved two hours north of the city to Huntsville in 2017.
 Here, with their cohort Scott Gray, they recorded 2018's Rebirth, a dramatic musical shift from their comfort zone of distorted guitars and punk rock hollering.
 The call of the wild works both ways, though, and it wasn't long before Cursed Arrows returned to form, driving 6 hours south to band practice and back, and playing aggressive post punk onstage once more.
 They released the punk rock EP, Mage, on February 14, 2021 on Tarantula Tapes cassette label.

 Not only do they sing about heavy societal and individual problems, but also their solutions.
-Live shows in 2022 have become sparse, but remained potent.
-Cursed Arrows have continued to expand their sound into a more sprawling, grinding, exploratory beast.
 Their music seeks to translate and transmute their love and humanity into a listenable format.
 They are forever in love - with life itself, its injustices, and its moments of transcendence.
-Ryan and Jackie created an oracle deck and guidebook and will release their full-length album, Crone, both in November 2022.
+Ryan and Jackie created an oracle deck and guidebook and released their full-length album, Crone, both in November 2022.

 We'd love for you to join us as we navigate new paradigms in public performance and social engagement!
 We hope to build an online community in which personal feelings matter, safety is guaranteed, and love is palpable.